20a31a0538/AWS-Dataset-Visualizer/README.md

 # ✨ AWS-Dataset-Visualizer ✨
 **Steps to be followed:**
-1. Download a dataset of 50,000 best selling Amazon products
+1. Download a dataset of 50,000 best-selling Amazon products
 2. Store Dataset into Amazon S3 bucket
 3. Connect s3 Bucket to Quicksight and create visualization
 4.